jonathanmorley/aoc-2020/README.md

 ## Usage

-- `cargo run --release` to run all days
+- `cargo run --release --bin aoc-<year>` to run all days in the year
 - `cargo test` to run all tests